 Have you ever wondered what was fact or fiction about the realities of plastic surgery?
-The world of Hollywood certainly glamorizes plastic surgery, however, aside from its variety of aesthetic benefits, plastic surgery is used to correct a number of medical conditions.
+The world of Hollywood glamorizes cosmetic procedures.
+However, aside from its variety of aesthetic benefits, plastic surgery is used to correct many medical conditions.

-Here, we debunk popular plastic surgery myths and provide you with the open and honest truth regarding who’s eligible for plastic surgery procedures, it’s affordability, it’s safety, and its effect with weight loss.
+In this article, we debunk popular plastic surgery myths and share the facts about plastic surgery.
+We provide you with the open and honest truth about cost, eligibility, safety, and results.

 Here are 5 plastic surgery myths we’ve debunked for you: